 Non-degree-seeking students: Use your VLGS email to contact email@example.com to notify the Registrar which classes you want to take this summer.

 Degree-seeking students: Register for classes using Campus Web.
-Registration for degree-seeking students opens on the following schedule:
+Registration for degree-seeking students opens at 9:00 a.m. on the following schedule:

 Here are some tips for Campus Web:

 - Select "Course Listings" under Quick Links on the left